sona-is/react-native-app-auth-plugin/README.md

 }
 ```

-The plugin compiles automatically on install via the `prepare` script.
+The plugin ships with pre-built JavaScript files, so no compilation is required during installation.

 ## Usage